haoxintu/haoxintu.github.io/_pages/about.md

   * [Aug 2024] Our TSE'24 work [SymLoc](https://haoxintu.github.io/files/SymLoc_TSE2024_Just_Accepted.pdf) is accepted by the Journal-first Paper Track of ASE 2024!
 See you in Sacramento!
   * [July 2024] I am selected as a *[Shadow PC member of ICSE'25](https://conf.researchr.org/track/icse-2025/icse-2025-shadow-research-track-program-committee)*!
 Looking forward to contributing to the community!
   * [July 2024] I am awarded the ***Presidential Doctoral Fellowship*** at SMU!
 Many thanks to my supervisors for their continuous support and help!
-  * [May 2024] Arrived at beautiful Bochum in Germany and started the summer internship in [Dr. Marcel Böhme](https://mboehme.github.io/)'s group at [MPI-SP](https://mpi-softsec.github.io/) from now!
+  * [May 2024] Arrived at beautiful Bochum in Germany and started the summer internship with [Dr. Marcel Böhme](https://mboehme.github.io/)'s group at [MPI-SP](https://mpi-softsec.github.io/) from now!
   * [Apr 2024] Our paper titled "***Isolating Compiler Bugs by Generating Effective Witness Programs with Large Language Models***" has been accepted by IEEE Transactions on Software Engineering!
   * [Apr 2024] Our paper titled "***Concretely Mapped Symbolic Memory Locations for Memory Error Detection***" has been accepted by IEEE Transactions on Software Engineering!
   * [Feb 2024] ***I have passed my Ph.D.
 Dissertation Proposal Defense at SMU!*** Great appreciation for my amazing dissertation committee members!